“A joyful life is an individual creation that cannot be copied from a recipe.”

 Students interested in enrolling in e-coach services, please contact Essence Washington, LCSW at email@example.com.
 All coaches are mental health professionals.
 Students cannot request a specific coach at this time.
 E-coaching is only available to students residing in Georgia.

 Facilitated by a mental health counselor, groups are places where students with common interests or concerns can come together to share ideas and get support from peers.
 Groups are confidential but open.
 That is, a student may attend one group session or the entire series (open group).
 Students and facilitators commit to not speaking to others outside the group about what any other member said (confidential).
-All groups are drop-in and does not require registration; however, students must email the facilitator weekly to receive the Zoom password of the week.
+All groups are drop-in and do not require registration; however, students must email the facilitator weekly to receive the Zoom password of the week.
 All students are eligible to participate in support groups regardless of residency.